Brandon Stanton: Life and work

 In January 2015, Stanton was invited to the Oval Office to interview President Barack Obama.
 The trip concluded a two-week crowdfunding campaign on Humans of New York in which $1.4 million was raised.

 In March 2016, Stanton opposed Donald Trump's presidential campaign, criticizing Trump on social media for hateful speech, such as delayed disavowing "white supremacy" and defending those who commit violence at his rallies.
 A day after his Facebook post, it had over 1.6 million likes and was shared nearly 1 million times.

 Stanton has posted stories and photos from the Pediatrics Department of Memorial Sloan Kettering Cancer Center in New York City.
 As he did for his other projects, Stanton created a fundraising campaign, and raised over $3.8 million for pediatric cancer research.

+In 2020, Stanton released Humans, a book of portraits and stories from forty countries around the world.
+It debuted at number 1 on the NYT Bestsellers’ list in non-fiction category.

+In 2022, Stanton published the first longform piece of writing based on one of his subjects: Tanqueray.
+The Washington Post described it as, “A beautiful, sometimes shocking NC-17 story, kept out of the lily-white, upper crust canon of literature―until now.”

+In October 2025, Stanton published Dear New York, a "love letter to New York, I guess, through the stories of its people."
+The book release coincides with the largest public artwork in New York in 20 years, in which Stanton and more than 1,000 other artists took over Grand Central Station.
+The art installation (also called Dear New York) removed all advertisements and replaced them with "50-foot public art projections and full-scale takeovers of its subway tunnels."